cert-manager/website/content/en/docs/configuration/acme/_index.md

 #### DNS Zones

 The `dnsZones` stanza defines a list of DNS zones that can be solved by this solver.
-This means that DNS names defined here will solve for that domain, *and*, for all sub domains.
-The most specific DNS zone match specified will take precedence over other `dnsZone` matches, meaning a solver specifying `sys.example.com` will be selected over one specifying `example.com` for the domain `www.sys.example.com`.
-If multiple solvers match with the same `dnsZones` value, the solver with the most matching labels in [`matchLabels`](./#match-labels) will be selected.
+If a DNS name is an exact match, or a subdomain of any of the specified `dnsZones`, this solver will be used, unless a more specific [`dnsNames`](#dns-names) match is configured.
+This means that `sys.example.com` will be selected over one specifying `example.com` for the domain `www.sys.example.com`.
+If multiple solvers match with the same `dnsZones` value, the solver with the most matching labels in [`matchLabels`](#match-labels) will be selected.
 If neither has more matches, the solver defined earlier in the list will be selected.

 In the following example, this solver will resolve challenges for the domain `example.com`, as well as all of its subdomains `*.example.com`.